 Do I have to change to the biosimilar or can I stay on the originator product?

 Talk to your IBD team about any concerns you have.
-Each hospital should have alternative versions of adalimumab available.
-But you can say if you are happy with your medication and don’t want to change brand.
+Each hospital should have alternative versions of adalimumab or infliximab but you can say if you are happy with your medication and don’t want to change brand.

 What are my rights when it comes to changing to a new medicine?